An offshoot of American Spiritualism,

 led that Revolution, and he published it in 1911, the year of

-his nation-wide campaign for his election to the presidency of
+his nation-wide campaign that resulted in his election to the

-the Republic.
-Whatever this book contained, it must have been
+presidency of the Republic.
+Whatever this book contained, it

 From the first page of my self-appointed task, however, my instinct